 Is iced coffee good for you?

 You can make any iced coffee recipe better for you by making good choices and substitutions with the ingredients.
-To make an iced skinny vanilla latte, using fat-free milk instead of cream and make your own vanilla simple syrup in order to cut out some of the extra sugar.
+To make an iced skinny vanilla latte, using fat-free milk instead of cream and make your own vanilla simple syrup (link to my recipe HERE) in order to cut out some of the extra sugar.

 Is cold brew iced coffee?